| The

 the Spectator Cash Bonanza, the Black Belt Cash Bash, and

 State Championship Jackets awarded in over 30 seperate categories.
+Since

 those early days, the Southern Martial Arts Championships